multitudes/Linux-Kernel-Module/README.md

 During the initial OS setup, I created the default user and pulled my public SSH keys straight from GitHub.
 This was a great shortcut because it let me SSH into the VM from my Mac terminal immediately without messing with passwords.
 Once inside the VM, we generated a brand new SSH key pair and added the public key to my GitHub settings so we could push commits back to this repository.

+## Development Notes

+**Kernel Headers vs. Full Compilation**
+If you're referencing older material like the classic *Linux Device Drivers (LDD3)* book, you might see instructions telling you to download a mainline kernel from kernel.org and compile it from scratch.
+You can completely skip that step.
+Modern distributions like Ubuntu already provide the necessary development files via the `linux-headers` package.
+This module is designed to build directly against your existing host kernel, saving you from having to recompile the entire operating system just to test a simple driver.

+**Why MODULE_LICENSE("GPL") matters**
+You'll notice the `MODULE_LICENSE("GPL")` macro at the bottom of the source code.
+This isn't just boilerplate or a legal formality—it has actual technical consequences.
+If you leave this out or use a proprietary license, the kernel will throw a "tainted kernel" warning into `dmesg` as soon as you load the module.
+More importantly, the kernel physically blocks non-GPL modules from calling certain restricted internal APIs (functions marked with `EXPORT_SYMBOL_GPL`).
+Tagging the module as GPL keeps the kernel happy and ensures we have full access to everything we need.

 ## Aufgabe 1: Module Basics

 The first step was just getting a basic module to compile, load, and unload safely.
 I wrote a simple C file using the `module_init` and `module_exit` macros.
 It uses `printk` to drop a status message into the kernel log (`dmesg`) whenever the module is inserted or removed.